 - 1 1/3 cup pureed pumpkin (320g)

 - 2/3 cup milk of choice (scale back to 1/3 cup if using maple syrup)

-- 2 tbsp oil, or almond butter, or more milk of choice (30g)
+- 1/4 cup almond butter, or 2 tbsp oil or milk of choice

 - 1 tsp pure vanilla extract